 Frequently Asked Questions

-Q. What about my fussy dog?
+Q. What about my fussy pet?

-A. Just like some humans fussy dogs can be challenging when trying new food.
+A. Just like some humans fussy pets can be challenging when trying new food.
 The additives, flavourings and other nasties commonly added into lower quality food can be more appealing than fresh meat, fruit and vegetables.
 However, the following tips might come in handy:

 Q. Why are some vegetables passed as roughage?

 A. If you notice some vegetable matter is passed, this is not a cause for concern.
-The fruit and vegetables in Pure's recipes are a great source of fibre, which is itself a non-digestible form of carbohydrate that helps to stabilize blood sugar levels and prevent constipation, so to an extent this is to be expected and still beneficial.
+The fruit and vegetables in Pure's recipes are a great source of fibre, which is itself a non-digestible form of carbohydrate that helps to stabilise blood sugar levels and prevent constipation, so to an extent this is to be expected and still beneficial.
 The difference with Pure as opposed to a regular kibble biscuit is that with kibble the vegetables have already been processed to an extent where it is not recognisable as such, so you wouldn’t notice if roughage was being passed.